Posted by Synopsys Editorial Team on February 5, 2015

 It is a common theme in

 Software security is not a tower defense game.
-Firms cannot sit back, let the attacker attack, and then deploy clean-up and forensic resources after the fact, nor can they just tick the compliance boxes.
-Attackers don’t care about PCI, HIPAA, or any other compliance standard.
-In fact organizations only doing compliance activities and nothing else, give attackers insight into the existing security controls are and ideas where to target their attacks.
-Building software securely at the beginning and ensuring security across the life cycle of the software is the way to minimize the amount of tower defense a firm has to play.
+Firms cannot sit back, let the attacker attack, and then deploy clean-up and forensic resources after the fact.
+Nor can they just tick the compliance boxes.
+Attackers don’t care about PCI DSS, HIPAA, or any other compliance standard.
+In fact, organizations only doing compliance activities, and nothing else, give attackers insight into what the existing security controls are and where to target their attacks.
+Building software securely from the beginning ensures security across the life cycle of the software.
+And that’s the best way to minimize the amount of tower defense a firm has to play.

 Get the latest Software Integrity news, thought leadership, and more.